Speech and Language Therapy (Including Year Abroad)

 Contextual Offers:

 We are committed to ensuring that all students with the merit and potential to benefit from an Essex education are supported to do so.
-For October 2024 entry, if you are a home fee paying student residing in the UK you may be eligible for a Contextual Offer of up to two A-level grades, or equivalent, below our standard conditional offer.
+We make Contextual Offers, of up to two A-level grades (or equivalent) below our standard conditional offer, to applicants from underrepresented groups residing in the UK.
+Our Contextual Offers policy outlines the full eligibility criteria.

-If you haven't got the grades you hoped for, have a non-traditional academic background, are a mature student, or have any questions about eligibility for your course, more information can be found on our undergraduate application information page or get in touch with our Undergraduate Admissions Team
+If you haven't got the grades you hoped for, have a non-traditional academic background, are a mature student, or have any questions about eligibility for your course, more information can be found on our undergraduate application information page

 IELTS (International English Language Testing System) code

-English language requirements for applicants whose first language is not English: IELTS 8.0 overall with a minimum of 7.5 in each component, or specified score in another equivalent test that we accept.
+IELTS 8.0 overall with a minimum of 7.5 in each component, or specified score in an equivalent test that we accept.

-Details of English language requirements, including component scores, and the tests we accept can be found here
+Details of English language requirements and the tests we accept for applicants who require a Student visa (excluding Nationals of Majority English Speaking Countries) can be found here

 If we accept the English component of an international qualification it will be included in the academic levels listed above for the relevant countries.